I feel invaded a lot. I assume most of us do.

 My mouth sort of dropped open, and, amazingly, I found myself mentally composing a reply that amounted to an excuse.
 As in, I was about to lie to this guy on the subway; I was going to start going on about how my insulin pump cannula had kinked (not true), or I had an air bubble (not true), so you see, it wasn’t my fault at all, it had nothing to do with how much I had eaten, I was a victim here, it was all the fault of technology!

 Fortunately, some rational part of my brain kicked in before I said that.
 That rational part began, then, to be blinded by rage.
 Really??
 I was about to apologize to some stranger for their ignorance?
-What the fuck business was it of this fucking asshole to make that kind of statement?
-Who fucking gives a shit what I had eaten, and how dare he attempt to shame me for something he had no idea about?
-What, did you read a 1970s pamphlet about diabetes, like, once in your life and now you’re a fucking expert?
-This clown had no fucking clue what he was talking about and I opened my mouth a second time, prepared to give him a piece of my mind.
+What business was it of this asshole to make that kind of statement?
+Who cares what I had eaten, and how dare he attempt to shame me for something he had no idea about?
+What, did you read a 1970s pamphlet about diabetes, like, once in your life and now you’re an expert?
+This clown had no clue what he was talking about and I opened my mouth a second time, prepared to give him a piece of my mind.

 Fortunately, a third, less rage-filled part of my brain kicked in here.
 Perhaps starting a fight on the subway with a stranger who was staring at me like he expected his Gold Star in Diabetes Expertise to be awarded at any minute wasn’t the best option, either.
 Frankly, he just needed to be educated about what the hell he had just butted his nose into, but that thought exhausted me before I began.
 Really?
 Am I really going to take the time to give this tool a lecture on type 1 diabetes and the complicated mechanism of both it and type 2 diabetes, as well as the innumerable factors that can and do cause both high and low blood sugar?
 I’m not a Certified Diabetes Educator, nor do I aspire to be one on the N train at 8:30 on a Saturday night.
 Frankly, I just wanted to go home and eat dinner.